XiaYi59/LVCT/index.md

  Linear Video Coding and Transmission (LVCT) architectures, pioneered by the SoftCast scheme, have demonstrated over the last decade a high potential to address the above issues.
 Such architectures process pixels by successive linear operations (decorrelation, power allocation, pseudo-analog modulation) and directly transmit information without quantization or coding.
 This allows receivers to get a decoded video quality commensurate with their channel quality, without requiring any feedback information, while avoiding complex adaptation mechanisms. <br><br>
  This tutorial will give a complete overview of LVCT with focus on SoftCast, from signal processing theory and visual quality performances to recent hardware implementations from the literature.<br>
 <br>
-<strong>Keywords</strong>: Linear Video Coding and Transmission (LVCT) architectures, SoftCast, Wireless Video Delivery, Software-Defined Radio (SDR), Visual Quality
+<strong>Keywords</strong>: Linear Video Coding and Transmission (LVCT) schemes, SoftCast, Wireless Video Delivery, Software-Defined Radio (SDR), Visual Quality

 </div>